 - The location can depend on the age of car with newer Subaru’s having the sticker in the door jamb.

-Subaru have not made it particularly easy to find the color code, on all Subaru’s the color code can be found in either the strut tower or the door jamb on either side of the car.
+On all Subaru’s the color code can be found in either the strut tower or the door jamb on either side of the car.
 Keep a lookout for the sticker with the details on it.

 Once you have located it, the code will be under or next to the Color Code heading, and it will always consist of 3 digits.
 Usually, the code will be made up of both numbers and letters, make sure to quote all of these when trying to find the perfect paint color.